Use the back button to select a different record.

 Death Year : 1979

 Timberlake was born in Elizaville, KY.
 Known as the "Father of Vocational Education," he was the author of Household Ethics and Industrial Training in Colored Schools, and the pamphlet, Politics and the Schools.
 Timberlake was the owner of the weekly newspaper Frankfort Clarion.
 He established the first trade school in Kentucky and developed a school in Pembroke (Christian County) into the first Teacher Training School for Negroes in Kentucky.
 He taught and was principal at other Kentucky schools, and from 1948 until his retirement in1957, was president of West Kentucky Vocational School [now West Kentucky Community and Technical College] in Paducah.
 Timberlake was a 1904 graduate of Kentucky Normal Industrial Institute for Colored Persons [now Kentucky State University].
 For more see The Fascinating Story of Black Kentuckians, by A. A. Dunnigan; Kentucky's Black Heritage, by the Kentucky Commission on Human Rights; J. A. Hardin, "Green Pickney Russell of Kentucky Normal and Industrial Institute for Colored Persons," Journal of Black Studies, vol. 25, issue 5 (May 1995), p.
 614; and The Timberlake Story, by O. A. Dawson.
-The Clarence L. Timberlake Papers are located at Murray State University Library.
+The Clarence L. Timberlake Papers and the Clarence L. Timberlake Oral History are located at Murray State University Library.

 Subjects: Authors, Education and Educators, Journalists, Newspapers, Magazines, Book Publishers, Music Publishers, Grade Schools & High Schools in Kentucky